 Short-term employee benefit obligations are measured on an undiscounted basis and are expensed as the related service is provided.
+Short -term employee benefit obligation consist of wages, salaries, bonuses and non-monetary benefits paid to current employees.

 A liability is recognised for the amount expected to be paid under short-term cash bonus or profit sharing plans if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee, and the obligation can be estimated reliably.